Deesingh92/MSP2-SportsQuiz2023/README.md

 ### Local Development

-#### How to Fork

-To fork the paddle-adventures repository:

-1. Go to the GitHub repository.
-2. Click on Fork button in the upper right-hand corner.

 #### How to Clone

-To clone the Discover-South-Wales repository:
+To clone the Sports Quiz 2023 repository:

 1. Log in (sign up) to Github.
-2. Search for this repository, Discover-South-Wales.
+2. Search for this repository, MSP2-SportsQuiz2023.
 3. Select the code button and choose whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown to your clipboard.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and then paste the link you copied.
 Select enter.